 As foreseen by art.
 2 of the Italian Constitution and by the major International Treaties, the respect of human inviolable rights is considered an essential principle.
 For this reason, RINA promotes and defends these rights in every circumstance and repudiates all discrimination based on gender, ethnic group, language, religion, politics and social and personal conditions.
 RINA applies the principles of the Universal Declaration of Human Rights, UN Convention on the Rights of the Child, International Labour Organisation and the OECD Guidelines regarding Multinational Enterprises.

 RINA respects national and international law applicable in Italy and in every other country in which RINA does business.
-To ensure respect of this principle, the Companies of RINA adopt Organization, Management and Control Models, whose purpose is the prevention of offenses in general and corporate administrative liability, as foreseen by par.6 of Legislative Decree 231/2001.
+To ensure respect of this principle, the Companies of RINA adopt Organisation, Management and Control Models, whose purpose is the prevention of offenses in general and corporate administrative liability, as foreseen by par.6 of Legislative Decree 231/2001.

 RINA carries out all financial operations and transactions observing the principles of integrity and transparency and, in any case, it does not carry out any fraudulent operations or transactions.
 Therefore, every financial operation has to be correctly authorized, verifiable, legitimate, coherent and adequate.